smithy-lang/smithy/docs/source-2.0/spec/idl.rst

 Service shape
 -------------

-A service shape is defined using a :token:`smithy:ServiceStatement` and the provided :token:`smithy:NodeObject` supports the same properties defined in the :ref:`service specification <service>`.
+A service shape is defined using a :token:`smithy:EntityStatement` and the provided :token:`smithy:NodeObject` supports the same properties defined in the :ref:`service specification <service>`.